tflanagan/quickbase.dev/source/index.html.md

 > Unlike most API calls, the above returns a string of the desired forms HTML rather than an object with properties.

 <a href='https://help.quickbase.com/api-guide/gen_add_record_form.html' target='_blank'>Quick Base Documentation</a>

+Use API_GenAddRecordForm to return the standard Quick Base Add record page for the table whose dbid you specify.
+The form contains edit fields for the user to complete and a Save button to add the record to the database.

+If you want to pre-fill any fields, you can do so by supplying one or more field/value pairs in the request.
+Any fields not pre-filled or completed by the user are set to the default values set in the table field properties.

 Parameter | Required | Default | Description
 --------- | -------- | ------- | -----------